 Digital Culture and Production courses

-2. One course each from A and B; 2 additional courses from A
+1. One course each from A and B, two courses from C

 1. One course each from A, B, and C; an additional course from A or C.